Trump will attend Al Smith charity dinner with his wife, Melania, while Harris appears virtually

 Trump will be joined at the dinner by his wife, Melania, who has been an infrequent presence on the campaign trail, according to a seating chart shared by organizers.

-Expected to be on the stage is New York's embattled mayor, Eric Adams, along with past mayors and business leaders.
+Expected to be onstage with Trump is New York Attorney General Letitia James, who brought a successful civil fraud case against him and his business.
+New York's embattled mayor, Eric Adams, and past mayors and business leaders, are also expected to attend.
 Adams was charged last month with accepting illegal campaign contributions and lavish overseas trips from Turkish officials and businesspeople.

-New York Attorney General Letitia James, who brought a successful civil fraud case against Trump, is also attending.
+The dinner will be emceed by comedian Jim Gaffigan, who has a history of criticizing Trump.

+In 2020, he wrote on X, then known as Twitter: "We need to wake up.
+We need to call trump the con man and thief that he is."

 Harris' campaign did not immediately respond to requests for comment on her plans, but her team had previously said that they wanted her to spend as much time as possible campaigning in battleground states that will decide the election, rather than detouring to heavily Democratic New York.
 Her team has told organizers that she would be willing to attend as president if she wins.